 Your Next Step Toward the Career You Want

-It does not matter if you’re coming out of high school or are coming back to school as a mature student.
+It does not matter if you’re coming out of high school, are an international student or are coming back to school as a mature student.
 The Tourism & Hospitality Management program can help you find the career you want in this booming industry.
 Here’s what you’ll need to take your next step.

 High School Graduates